gagin/RepData_PeerAssessment2/storm.md

 in the dataset was available for years 1950-2011, but for consistency reasons a shorter time period was analyzed - 1996-2010.
 The conclusion appears valid for longer period as well: tornadoes were the threat to human life and health even before unusually deadly outbreak of 2011.
+Excessive heat is the next overall hazardous event, and the biggest killer.
 From economic damages point of view, tornadoes were not as bad as floods and hurricanes.